Heritage Square station

 The station is named after the nearby Heritage Square Museum and is located in the lower Arroyo Seco valley between the San Rafael Hills and Mount Washington.
 It is adjacent to the Arroyo Seco Parkway (also known as California State Route 110 and the Pasadena Freeway).

 Heritage Square station opened on July 26, 2003, as part of the original Gold Line, then known as the "Pasadena Metro Blue Line" project.
-This station and all the other original and Foothill Extension stations will be part of the A Line upon completion of the Regional Connector project in 2023.